Places to Go: Echo Park

 Echo Park is located in the heart of Dinosaur's canyon country.
 Here, the Yampa River flows into the Green River, which winds around the massive feature known as Steamboat Rock.
 The meeting of the two rivers along with nearby geologic faults created some of the monument's most dramatic scenery.

-Echo Park provides many opportunities to enjoy remarkable surroundings, discover Fremont petroglyphs or explore the area's homsteading and ranching history.
-You can watch watch river rafters float past on the Green River.
-Picnicking and camping are also available in the area.
-A spectacular display of stars is visible in the night sky due to the lack of any light pollution from nearby towns and cities.
+Echo Park provides opportunities to enjoy remarkable surroundings, view petroglyphs and explore the area's homsteading and ranching history.
+You may see river rafters float past on the Green River.
+Picknicking, hiking, camping, and star gazing are available activities in this area.
+A spectacular display of stars is visible in the night sky due to the lack of light pollution from towns and cities.

 Road to Echo Park